Murphydbuffalo/algorithms/dynamic_connectivity/README.md

 ### Quick-union

 With the quick-union approach we organize connected components into trees where every node has either a parent node, or is the root node of the tree.
-All connected nodes will have the same root. **A non-root node's value will be a reference to the 0-based index of its direct parent**, which will in turn referene its parent node's position in the array until the root node is reached.
+All connected nodes will have the same root. **A non-root node's value will be a reference to the 0-based index of its direct parent**, which will in turn reference its parent node's position in the array until the root node is reached.

 Calling `union(a, b)` makes the second node a child of the first, effectively giving the second node and all of its connected nodes the same root as the first node.
 This means that in any call to `union(a, b)` only one ID ever needs to be changed, allowing the function to complete in linear (N) time in the worst case scenario (having to traverse the entire array to find that first node and switch its ID).